medha-3102/Contact-Book/README.md

 # Contact Management Application

 This is a Contact Management Application built with React.js for the frontend and Node.js with Express.js for the backend.
-It provides a user-friendly interface to create, retrieve, update, and delete contact details, with MongoDB as the database.
+It provides a user-friendly interface to create, retrieve, update and delete contact details, with MongoDB as the database.

 The app demonstrates a full-stack implementation of a contact management system.
 MongoDB - atlas was chosen for its flexible schema structure, which fits dynamic and evolving data requirements like contact management.
 ![Screenshot 2024-11-17 122735](https://github.com/user-attachments/assets/216f2e47-c7b5-4039-b108-bb8f3ad0719f)